-This is a cognitive science tool that reveals the mechanisms of the mind, our personality, and instincts.
-Find out how it works.
-Add it to your spiritual toolbox.
+The Enneagram is a cognitive science tool that reveals the mechanisms of the mind, our personality, and our instincts.
+Don’t you want to know how your mind works?

 The Enneagram Personality Profile is a tool to help us understand the automatic mechanisms of the mind.
-It is deep enough to meet the demands of clinicians, and uses plain language that is easy to understand.
-This makes it a practical tool available to everyone.
+It is deep enough to meet the demands of clinicians and uses plain language that is easy to understand.
+It makes the Enneagram a practical tool available to everyone.

 The Pinnacle Cognitive Science Tool

 This system provides accuracy and depth of personal insight by shining a light on the mechanisms of the Ego, namely personality and instinct.
 It helps us understand how the mind works, providing the power to change thought patterns and values.